By Kari Mar

 On a summer Sunday in La Conner, the music is supposed to drift easily — guitars humming, voices rising, people gathered in Gilkey Square with takeout lunches and a little more time than usual.
 It’s the kind of small-town ritual that feels both ordinary and essential.

-But over the last few days, the music hit an unexpected (and many say, unreasonable) pause.
+But over the last few days, the music hit an unexpected — and for many, confusing — pause.

 At the center of the conflict is a number: 55 decibels.